tbrodbeck/timelogging/README.md

 ```

 ### Changing the log level to `INFO` for one log entry
 This is possible with the function `logOnce`.
-It changes the log level to `INFO` just for this log entry and after that it switches back to `WARN` (the default value).
+It changes the log level to `INFO` just for this log entry and after that it switches back to `WARN` (the default level).
 Simply use it as you would use `log`.
 ```python
 from timelogging.timeLogLater import log, logOnce log('not seeable')